John Callahan (wrestler)

-John Callahan (born 1964) was a former professional wrestler in the World Wrestling Federation (WWF).
+John Callahan (born August 21, 1960) was a former professional wrestler in the World Wrestling Federation (WWF) from 1979 to 1984.
 He held the New England Heavyweight title twice, from June 1994 to November 1995, and the New England Tag Team title (along with fellow wrestler Big City Mike) from November 1993 to July 1995.

 Early life

 John Callahan was born in Milford, Massachusetts and at the age of 10 was taken with the exploits of such colorful and established professional wrestlers as George "The Animal" Steele and Manuel Soto.

 His friends joined him in the construction of a makeshift wrestling ring, or "squared circle", and imitated the mannerisms and techniques of their heroes, holding their own matches.

 In 1979 he left home to study the sport under the guidance of Edward Władysław Spulnik, better known as "Killer Kowalski", in Salem, Massachusetts.
+He was also trained by Hurricane Bob Wheeler in Waltham, Massachusetts.